Prince Harry files claim against Home Office over police protection in UK

 Prince Harry files claim against Home Office decision not to let him pay for police protection in UK

-The duke wants to fund the security himself rather than let taxpayers pay, his lawyer said
+Duke wants to fund the security himself rather than let taxpayers pay, his lawyer says

-The Duke of Sussex has applied for a judicial review of a Home Office decision not to allow him to personally pay for police protection for himself and his family when they are in the UK.
+The Duke of Sussex has filed a claim for a judicial review against a Home Office decision not to allow him to personally pay for police protection for himself and his family while in the UK.

 Harry wants to bring his son Archie and baby daughter Lilibet to visit from the US, but he and his family are “unable to return to his home” because it is too dangerous, a legal representative said.